UK guide • Honest comparison • Practical tradeoffs

 Quality and outcomes

-Agency can be a great fit if
+Agency can be a good fit if

-• You have a bigger scope with strict timelines
+• You have bigger internal stakeholder demands

-• You want heavier process and reporting
+• You want more formal reporting and process

-Freelance is usually better if
+Freelance is often a good fit if

-• You want direct access to the developer
+• You want direct developer access

-• You want speed and flexibility
+• You value speed and flexibility

-• You want better value
+• You want stronger value for budget

 Tip: ask about ownership